History of the

 The 1990s included the 50th anniversary of ALA California Girls State and two more moves.
 The 1992 session was held at Sonoma State University in Rohnert Park, with a delegate scholarship cost of $275.
 Then, for the first time in the history of ALA California Girls State, the session was moved to Southern California.
 The 1995 session of ALA California Girls State was the first held on the campus of Claremont College, a cluster of colleges in Claremont, California.
 The 1995 session used the Pitzer and Harvey Mudd campuses; the following sessions were held at Pitzer and Claremont-McKenna campuses.

-Currently, the American Legion Auxiliary continues to host ALA California Girls State on the Claremont McKenna College campus.
+After two years of a virtual program during the COVID-19 pandemic, ALA California Girls State moved to the Sacramento State University in 2022.
 The scholarship cost for a Unit to sponsor one delegate to a session is $425.
 The ALA California Girls State program grows and adapts to meet the current challenges of our government.

 ALA California Girls State has hosted over 31,000 young women in its history.
 Future leaders of California and the United States are born here at ALA California Girls State.
 With deepest appreciation, we wish to thank and recognize the past and present accomplishments of the American Legion Auxiliary Department of California; without their work, ALA California Girls State could not and would not exist.